FALL 2018 ENROLLMENT 13,847

 TYPES OF DEGREES Professional, doctoral, specialist, master’s and bachelor’s degrees and certificate programs

 At the University of North Dakota, you’ll develop the skills to drive the world forward.
-As North Dakota’s flagship university, we take great pride in our hard work, determination and resiliency — which powers our students and alumni to even higher levels of achievement.
-With more than 200 fields of study, they’re making their impact in the arts, aerospace, business, engineering, education, nursing, medicine, law and nearly everything in between.
+As North Dakota’s flagship university, we take great pride in the hard work, determination and resiliency that powers our students and alumni to great achievements.
+With more than 225 fields of study, they’re making their impact in the arts, aerospace, business, engineering, education, nursing, medicine, law and nearly everything in between.
 Now, it’s your turn to join them.

 Greater Grand Forks is where big-city attractions meet small-town charm.
-As a classic college town of about 65,000, it’s safe, friendly and packed with restaurants, shops and things to do.
-If you like the outdoors, the Greenway along the Red River is your perfect place — offering more than 2,200 acres of open space in the heart of town, miles of bike trails and lots of parks.
-Add an assortment of concerts, sports and cultural events, and your calendar will be full.
+As a classic college town of about 65,000, the community is safe, friendly and packed with restaurants, shops and things to do.
+If you like the outdoors, The Greenway snaking along the Red River offers more than 2,200 acres of open space in the heart of town, miles of bike trails and multiple parks.
+Add concerts, sports and cultural events, and your calendar will be full.

 Undergraduate admission to UND is based on:

 - Cumulative GPA (high school and/or college).

 - Completion of high school core courses.

 - Official ACT or SAT test scores.

 - Other factors such as the number of college credits transferred to UND, course difficultly, grade trends and individual skills and experiences